currymike123/CS1/week12/week12_examReview.md

 }
 ```

 When you called `numbers.length` you are getting the number of rows in the 2D array.
 When you call `numbers[i].length` you are getting the number of columns in the row.
-All the rows have the same number of columns so you can use any row to get the number of columns.

 ---